 I recommend being sleek and having your media kit ready to distribute digitally. they put my logo right on the flash drives and boom, I’m balling with the same game the PR reps are bringing.
 This makes you stand out, keeps your look professional and makes it easy for brands to keep your information and share it!

 Make a list of people you want to speak with and know 3 questions you want to ask them.
 Maybe they are a speaker or another blogger, maybe they are CEO’s!
 Who cares!
 Get in there and make a great first impression.
 SMILE, MAKE EYE CONTACT, SPEAK LOUDLY and CLEARLY and USE INDUSTRY JARGON!
 Be sharp.
 Act like you know what the hell you’re talking about.
 You are part of the travel and tourism industry, I know that’s hard to commit to because we get to work from hammocks poolside and spend our lives in jeans, but we are!
 Hooray!
 Act like it.

 TBEX DON’T: Spend your breaks on your laptop.

-The time between breakout sessions are a great way to get noticed by sponsors (in your logo gear of course) and media outlets.
-If you’re noticeable you may get asked to be interviewed.
+The time between breakout sessions is a great way to get noticed by sponsors (in your logo gear of course) and media outlets.
+If you’re noticing you may get asked to be interviewed.
 “What do we win Bob?
 Publicity!”
-Any publicity is good publicity right?
+Any publicity is good publicity, right?
 Get your name out there and create a buzz.